 State attorneys general from the states of Ohio and Mississippi have also issued Civil Investigative Demands relating to our business practices.
-We have completed our responses to the state attorneys general discovery demands, and we remain willing to cooperate with them if they have any further information requests.
-In May 2014, the Texas Attorney General's office informed us that it was closing its antitrust investigation, which began in July 2010, of our business practices.
+We remain willing to cooperate with them if they have any further information requests.

 Patent and Intellectual Property Claims